tranvansang/j-bidi/legacy/README.md

 # j-bidi

-Bidirectional messaging library supporting request-response, subscriptions, and push notifications.
+Bidirectional messaging library supporting request-response, subscriptions, and push notifications, encoded as binary (protobuf).
-Works with both binary and plain JSON encoding.
+Ships with browser WebSocket and Node.js `ws` backends, with auto-reconnect and heartbeat.

-Ships with browser WebSocket and Node.js `ws` backends, or bring your own transport.
+If you only need plain JSON over your own transport (no protobuf, no bundled WebSocket), use [`bidi-plain`](../bidi-plain) instead — it's the transport-agnostic core.

 ## Requirements